jevaunD/hidden_data_collection_detector/README.md

 <h2>Overview</h2>

-This browser extension enhances user awareness and control by revealing what information websites request through autofill forms.
-It scans webpage input fields, categorizes data requests based on predefined tags, and clearly displays these to the user — helping increase transparency in everyday online interactions.
+<div>This browser extension enhances user awareness and control by revealing what information websites request through autofill forms.
+It scans webpage input fields, categorizes data requests based on predefined tags, and clearly displays these to the user — helping increase transparency in everyday online interactions</div>

 Features
 Automatically detects webpage input fields tied to autofill data.